okn77/SampleService/README.md

 Kubernetes secrets are base64 format.Encyrpt etcd data is the first way of securing data.
 HashiCorp Vault: is another way.
-Vault is a tool for securely accessing secrets git clone --branch v0.16.0 https://github.com/hashicorp/vault-helm.git
+Vault is a tool for securely accessing secrets git clone --branch v0.16.0 https://github.com/hashicorp/vault-helm.git There are 5 keys at least 3 of them come together for constructing master key and for decrypting the encyrption key.
+Keyshare=5 1 Master Key and 1 Encryption key

  ```
  helm repo add hashicorp https://helm.releases.hashicorp.com